feizc/Dimba/README.md

 ## 3. Inference

 We include a inference script which samples images from a Dimba model accroding to textual prompts.
+It supports DDIM and dpm-solver sampling algorithm.
+You can run the scripts as:

 ```bash
 python scripts/inference.py \